claranet/terraform-signalfx-detectors/modules/smart-agent_galera/README.md

 ## Notes

-To prepare the Mysql server you can use [this terraform module](https://github.com/claranet/terraform-signalfx-integrations/tree/master/database/mysql).
+To prepare the Mysql server allowing monitoring you can use [this terraform module](https://github.com/claranet/terraform-signalfx-integrations/tree/master/database/mysql).

-This module is usually used in addition with the [MySQL](../smart-agent_mysql) module.
+This module is usually used in addition with the [MySQL](../database/mysql) module.

 ## Related documentation